 Casting has yet to be announced, but many would like to see the original actors reprise their roles.
 Others are chomping at the bit for Joel and Ellie to be portrayed by Hugh Jackman and Maisie Williams, respectively.
 Other names that have been brought up for fan-casting Ellie are Booksmart actress Kaitlyn Dever and Nikolaj Coster-Waldau, who portrayed Jaime Lannister on Game of Thrones.

-Will the HBO Last of Us cover the first or second game?
+Will HBO's Last of Us cover the first or second game?

 It seems like Season 1 will cover some or all of the first game.